openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

 In summary, ISO images in OpenStack function similarly to CD-ROMs in traditional computing environments.
 They contain installation files and data for operating systems and software, and users attach them to virtual machines to install the desired software or operating system.
+This is how you can install any ISO type media onto an OpenStack volume to create singular installation or re-usable images.

 ## Prerequisites